 “So which direction is the heat moving?”

 “Oh, I get it.
-The heat is moving from my hand to the ice cube.”
+The heat is moving from my hand to the ice cube.
+Therefore, heat moves from hot to cold.”

 What Is Conduction?

-To save time, Ms. Sneed decided to do three labs on Wednesday.
+To save time, Ms. Sneed decided to do three heat activities on Wednesday.
 She arranged them in stations.

 For conduction, students moved through two stations.